The Best Trade Schools

 The best trade schools offer students career-focused training and the path to a rewarding career.
 When considering trade school vs. college, consider the time required, the cost of attendance, and the jobs available for graduates.

 The average trade school charges $33,000 for an entire program, though many programs charge less.
-Students can often graduate in less than a year and begin working in their field immediately.
-Many students appreciate the quick entry into the skilled workforce.
+You can often graduate in less than a year and begin working in their field immediately.

 What is the best paying trade job?